pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - **Pythian Multisig Wallet:** smart contract wallet, at the following address `6oXTdojyfDS8m5VtTaYB9xRCxpKGSvKJFndLUPV3V3wT`, signed by the elected members of the Pythian Council.
 The Pythian Council is described in further detail below.
 - **Price Feed Multisig Wallet:** smart contract wallet, at the following address `CPUZ9njbfxjqrsx713gEk8KYatvoz1Y4hvs4a5UQKEiu` signed by the elected members of the Price Feed Council.
 The Price Feed Council is described in further detail below.
 - **Operations Wallets:** wallets, at the following addresses `opsLibxVY7Vz5eYMmSfX8cLFCFVYTtH6fr6MiifMpA7` and `ACzP6RC98vcBk9oTeAwcH1o5HJvtBzU59b5nqdwc7Cxy`, that are used by the Pythian Council and the Price Feed Council respectively to submit PIPs on-chain.
 These wallets can be used by automated processes to make proposals or by council members to propose large proposals that would otherwise require many hardware wallet signatures.
-- **PGAS:** utility token, at the following address `DgpbK8SiypiUHBkBTAunMnwRWF3McGGR4iKxTrTfTXq4` exclusively used in the Pythnet Appchain, governed by the Pyth DAO
+- **PGAS:** utility token native to the Pythnet Appchain, governed by the Pyth DAO
 - **Pythnet Appchain:** blockchain instance dedicated to the production of the pyth data, governed by the Pyth DAO

 ## Introduction